 Some patients feel that automobile driving performance may not be optimal during the adaptation process.
-This is particularly true when driving a tright.
-Before driving a motor vehicle, it may be recommended that the patient be a passenger first to make sure that their vision is satisfactory for operating an automobile.
-During the first several weeks of wear (when adaptation is occurring), it may be advisable for the patient to drive only during optimal driving conditions (eq., sunny and dry).
-After adaptation and success with these activities, the patient should be able to drive under other conditions (eq., sunny and dry).
+This is particularly true when driving at might.
+Before driving a motor vehicle, it may be recommended that the patient be a passenger first to make sure that their vision is assistatory for operating an automobile.
+During the first several weeks of wear (when adaptation is occurring), it may be advisable for the patient to drive only during optimal driving conditions (e.g., sumy and dry).
+After adaptation and success with these activities, the patient should be able to drive under other conditions with caution.